StefanEJonsson/osiris/README.md

 Use `val myEvaluator = osiris.evaluator.Evaluator()` for single threaded evaluation.

-Use `val myEvaluator = osiris.evaluator.Evaluator(n)` for multithreaded evaluation with n threads.
+Use `val myEvaluator = osiris.evaluator.Evaluator(n)` for multi threaded evaluation with n threads.

-I recomend using multithreaded evaluation with n = #virtual cores on your computer.
-However this is only faster if there is a significant amount of computations to do in parallell.
-If your computation graphs are small or consist of very sequential computations, use singlethreaded instead.
+I recommend using multi threaded evaluation with n = #virtual cores on your computer.
+However this is only faster if there is a significant amount of computations to do in parallel.
+If your computation graphs are small or consist of very sequential computations, use single threaded instead.

 Use `val xVal = myEvaluator.value(x)` to get the value of the pin x.
 (Note that xVal is of type vector and x of type pin).